Sharing & Learning

 Cooperating to enhance understanding while uncovering our connections

-We also acknowledge that many teachers may have had experience working with Indigenous populations and within communities and may well have rich content to share also.
-The more we all share, the more we can better flourish together and enrich a students experience of learning!
+We also recognize that many teachers already have valuable experience working with Indigenous communities, and may have their own rich knowledge to share.
+The more we exchange and learn from each other, the more we can collectively enrich students’ learning experiences and create a supportive, culturally inclusive educational environment.

 fire carrier